Triarchic theory of intelligence: Experiential – creative subtheory

-Practical - contextual subtheory
+Practical – contextual subtheory

 Sternberg's third subtheory of intelligence, called practical or contextual, "deals with the mental activity involved in attaining fit to context".
 Through the three processes of adaptation, shaping, and selection, individuals create an ideal fit between themselves and their environment.
 This type of intelligence is often referred to as "street smarts."

 Adaptation occurs when one makes a change within oneself in order to better adjust to one's surroundings.
 For example, when the weather changes and temperatures drop, people adapt by wearing extra layers of clothing to remain warm.

 Shaping occurs when one changes their environment to better suit one's needs.
 A teacher may invoke the new rule of raising hands to speak to ensure that the lesson is taught with least possible disruption.

 The process of selection is undertaken when a completely new alternate environment is found to replace the previous, unsatisfying environment to meet the individual's goals.
 For instance, immigrants leave their lives in their homeland countries where they endure economical and social hardships and go to other countries in search of a better and less strained life.

 The effectiveness with which an individual fits to his or her environment and contends with daily situations reflects degree of intelligence.
 Sternberg's third type of giftedness, called practical giftedness, involves the ability to apply synthetic and analytic skills to everyday situations.
 Practically gifted people are superb in their ability to succeed in any setting.
 An example of this type of giftedness is "Celia".
 Celia did not have outstanding analytical or synthetic abilities, but she "was highly successful in figuring out what she needed to do in order to succeed in an academic environment.
 She knew what kind of research was valued, how to get articles into journals, how to impress people at job interviews, and the like".
 Celia's contextual intelligence allowed her to use these skills to her best advantage.

 Sternberg also acknowledges that an individual is not restricted to having excellence in only one of these three intelligences.
 Many people may possess an integration of all three and have high levels of all three intelligences.

-Practical intelligence is also a topic covered by Malcolm Gladwell in his book Outliers: The Story of Success.
+Practical intelligence is also a topic covered by Canadian journalist Malcolm Gladwell in his book Outliers: The Story of Success.